srleom/toDo/README.md

 # toDo

 A simple toDo app with authentication functionality.
-Built with SvelteKit, TailwindCSS and Supabase.
+Built with SvelteKit, TailwindCSS, Superforms and Supabase.